astropy/astropy-APEs/APE14.rst

-On a more specific note, the primary reason for using a string as the key for the dictionary for ``world_axis_object_classes`` (and the corresponding names in world_axis_object_components) is because there might be multiple world axes that need to use the same class.
+On a more specific note, the primary reason for using a string as the key for the dictionary for ``world_axis_object_classes`` (and the corresponding names in world_axis_object_components) is because there might be multiple world axes that need to use the same class with different initializing parameters.
 Otherwise a simpler solution would have been to use the class object *itself* as the key.

 Additionally, for ``world_axis_physical_types``, an alternative was considered of adopting a much more general set of terms vs UCD1+ such as ``"celestial"``,